edemaine/coffeescript-for-python/README.md

   [can be **multiple lines** in CoffeeScript](#functions), making mixed imperative/functional programming even easier.
   On the other hand, CoffeeScript functions do not support **keyword arguments**.
+* CoffeeScript's REPL supports only **single-line inputs**.
-* The built-in types differ substantially, e.g., their method names differ.
+* The built-in types differ in many small ways, e.g., their method names differ.
   But for the most part, there is a one-to-one mapping.
 * CoffeeScript has more helpful syntax for a lot of important features, but also misses a few features: